songkane/cloud_doc/api-trunking.md

 ## Summary

-1. Tkestack LIST page has performance issue when data sets from server LIST API is too large,  it will cause the  page hung there for a little while and impact the server as well, worse the page enable auto-refresh
+1. Tkestack LIST page has performance issue when data sets from LIST API is too large,  it will cause the page hung there for a little while and impact the server as well, worse the page enable auto-refresh

 2. There is a gap that end user want to get a group of objects by combination query such as `displayName=xx` and `location=yy` from LIST page,  but only resource ID querying is supported for most of the case